Nine Different Ways Writers Can Make Money by Writing

-Do you sometimes despair of ever making any money from your writing?
+Do you sometimes feel like you’ll never make any money (or enough money) from your writing?

-Perhaps it’s not your main goal – like most writers, you probably write because you love to – but you’d really love to have the opportunity to actually do what you love for a living.
+Perhaps the money isn’t your main goal – like most writers, you probably write because you love it.
+However, you might also want the opportunity to do what you love for a living.

 In my early years as a writer, as a teenager and into my twenties, I wrote several novels (and read a ton of books about creative writing).
-I was focused on making money as a novelist – and I had no interest in writing non-fiction … or so I thought.
+I was focused on making money as a novelist.
+I had no interest in writing non-fiction … or so I thought.

 Then I came across blogging.
 Not just the “me and my life” sort of blogging that I’d dabbled in for a couple of years – but blogs that were collections of articles on a particular topic.
 Blogs that made money.

-I was quickly hooked – and, surprisingly quickly, got into freelance blogging and quit my day job.
-Today, I get to make money doing what I love: writing and working with writers.
+I was quickly hooked – and, in the space of a few months, got into freelance blogging and quit my day job.
+For over a decade now, I’ve been making money doing what I love: writing and working with writers.

-If you’re very focused on one type of writing, you might want to look at some other options.
+If you’re very focused on one type of writing, look at some other options.
 Don’t automatically dismiss anything as “not for me” or “not proper writing”.

 You may also find that adding variety to your writing life helps invigorate other projects, or helps you make the best use of your time.
 I don’t think I could write fiction all day, every day – even if it was profitable.
 I like the balance that comes from working on a variety of projects.